myConsciousness/reflection-test-helper/README.md

 ### 7. If you want to get the value of a specific field in the SUT

-The `ReflectionTestHelper` also provides the feature to return the specific field value from the target class.
+The `ReflectionTestHelper` also provides the feature to return the specific field value from the SUT.

 ```java
 // Specify the name of the field